top of page

 Crystal Johnson

-Crystal Johnson left the corporate world and moved to Cumming with her husband and 2 small children in 2000.
+Crystal left the corporate world and moved to Cumming with her husband and 2 small children in 2000.
 Soon after, she became a Forsyth County Certified Master Gardener and managed the installation of 2 outdoor classrooms and established the first environmental education and recycling programs at Dave’s Creek ES.
 When her children were redistricted, she dedicated more time to Keep Forsyth County Beautiful and started school wide recycling programs at Shiloh Point ES and Piney Grove MS. She started Crystal Johnson Health in 2007, and continues to help people improve their health through nutrition.
 She is a Forsyth Chamber of Commerce member, Leadership Forsyth graduate, and is active in community charity organizations.
 She enjoys yoga, gardening, biking, hiking, reading and spending time with her family.

 Michelle Goldy